High Dimensional Forecasting via Interpretable Vector Autoregression: Abstract

 \section{Abstract}

-Vector autoregression (VAR) is a fundamental tool for modeling the joint dynamics of multivariate time series.
-However, as the number of component series is increased, the VAR model quickly becomes overparameterized, making reliable estimation difficult and impeding its adoption as a forecasting tool in high dimensional settings.
-A number of authors have sought to address this issue by incorporating regularized approaches, such as the lasso, that impose sparse or low-rank structures on the estimated coefficient parameters of the VAR.
-More traditional approaches attempt to address overparameterization by selecting a low lag order, based on the assumption that dynamic dependence among components is short-range.
-These methods typically require the strong assumption of a single, universal lag order that applies across all components, and least squares and an information criterion are used for selection.
-While having a common lag reduces the computational complexity of model selection, it unnecessarily constrains the dynamic relationship between the components and impedes forecast performance.
-The lasso-based approaches work much better in high-dimensional situations but do not incorporate the notion of lag order selection in the way that the traditional approaches do.

-We propose a new class of regularized VAR models, called hierarchical vector autoregression (HVAR), that embed the notion of lag selection into a convex regularizer.
-The key convex modeling tool is a group lasso with hierarchically nested groups which guarantees that the sparsity pattern of autoregressive lag coefficients honors the ordered structure inherent to VAR.
-We focus on three structures within the HVAR class, which allow for varying levels of flexibility within the HVAR framework.
-We provide computationally efficient algorithms for solving HVAR problems that can be parallelized across the components.
-A simulation study shows the improved performance in forecasting and lag order selection over previous approaches, and a macroeconomic application further highlights forecasting improvements as well as the convenient, interpretable output of a HVAR model.
+Vector autoregression (VAR) is a fundamental tool for modeling multivariate time series.
+However, as the number of component series is increased, the VAR model becomes overparameterized.
+Several authors have addressed this issue by incorporating regularized approaches, such as the lasso in VAR estimation.
+Traditional approaches address overparameterization by selecting a low lag order, based on the assumption of short range dependence, assuming that a universal lag order applies to all components.
+Such an approach constrains the relationship between the components and impedes forecast performance.
+The lasso-based approaches perform much better in high-dimensional situations but do not incorporate the notion of lag order selection.
+We propose a new class of hierarchical lag structures (HLag) that embed the notion of lag selection into a convex regularizer.
+The key modeling tool is a group lasso with nested groups which guarantees that the sparsity pattern of lag coefficients honors the VAR's ordered structure.
+The proposed HLag framework offers three basic structures, which allow for varying levels of flexibility, with many possible generalizations.
+A simulation study demonstrates improved performance in forecasting and lag order selection over previous approaches, and macroeconomic, financial, and energy applications further highlight forecasting improvements as well as HLag's convenient, interpretable output.